FireElementalNE/RetroColorAnalysis/README.md

 This program is made to analyze old game maps for color information.

-To use all that is needed are simple command line arguments:

 ```
 usage: main.py [-h] [-i INPUT] [-o OUTPUT] [-a] [-t] [-H HTML]